penumbra-zone/guide/pages/web.md

 securely, for example in a password manager.

 Re-enter portions of the recovery phrase when prompted, to confirm that you've saved it properly.
-Then you'll be taken to a screen that shows an initial synchronization process with the most recent testnet:
+Then you'll be taken to a screen that shows an initial synchronization process with the selected network:

 <!--
 Do we want to maintain screenshots inside the web extension docs?